 Therefore our CBIR training is tailored to your specific needs to get you up to the standard required to pass the initial IR flight test.

 NB: The club does not offer multi-engine training.

-The Cambridge Aero Club CBIR course emphases practical or ‘real world’ IFR flight for the private pilot operating a light single engine aircraft.
+The Cambridge Aero Club CBIR course emphasises practical or ‘real world’ IFR flight for a private pilot operating a light single engine aircraft.

 - Applicants must hold a PPL(A) or CPL(A).